Back to Bridge

 3.4.2 Sign Requests

 Transactions that are signed with a Wallet are executed on Kaspa or the Igra Network without any involvement of the Interface Operator.
-The User Interface does not execute transactions on your behalf and does not control the execution of transactions initiated by you.
-You are fully responsible for all input you make while using the User Interface.
+The User Interface does not execute transactions on your behalf, does not control the execution of transactions initiated by you, and does not have the authority to cancel, accelerate, or modify any transaction after you have signed it.
+You are fully responsible for all input you make while using the User Interface, including the amount, destination address, and any other parameters of the transaction.

 3.4.3 Transaction Fees